vnigam1985/AzureCloudPlatform/proxyMonitoring-ps/ProxyTcpMonitor.md

   - Confirm that `IDENTITY_ENDPOINT` and `IDENTITY_HEADER` are available (**Settings** > **Configuration** > **Environment variables**).
 - **TCP Connection Errors**:
   - Check Application Insights logs for errors like “TCP connection failed” or “TCP connection timed out.”
-  - Verify the `ProxyUrl` is correct (e.g., `https://<proxy-host>:<port>` or `http://<proxy-host>:<port>`).
+  - Verify each host/port in `ProxyHostsPorts` is correct and accessible.
-  - Ensure the ASE’s NSGs or firewall allow outbound traffic to the proxy’s host and port.
+  - Ensure the ASE’s NSGs or firewall allow outbound traffic to all proxy hosts/ports.
 - **HTTP Connection Errors** (to ensure existing function is unaffected):
   - Check logs for certificate-related errors (e.g., “CA certificate with thumbprint not found in LocalMachine certificate store”).
   - Verify `CaCertThumbprint`, `RootCaCertThumbprint`, and `WEBSITE_LOAD_CERTIFICATES` settings.
   - Ensure the proxy’s server certificate is valid and issued by the uploaded CA or root CA.
 - **Network Issues**:
-  - Ensure the ASE allows outbound traffic to the proxy’s host/port, public URLs (for HTTP), and DCE endpoint.
+  - Ensure the ASE allows outbound traffic to all proxy hosts/ports, public URLs (for HTTP), and DCE endpoint.
   - If the ASE is isolated, configure Virtual Network integration or private endpoints.

 For further assistance, refer to the [Azure Functions documentation](https://learn.microsoft.com/azure/azure-functions/) or contact your Azure administrator.